tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 ## Verifying

 If everything has worked as planned, a Tilted Reverse Console will pop up and the Imgui UI will be displayed on top of the game.
-After launching the game's Server.exe, you should be able to connect in-game by hitting the F7 key.
+After launching the game's Server.exe, you should be able to connect in-game by using the UI in the top left corner.
+Pressing RCTRL thrice should show your mouse, so youre able to use the UI.

 ## Debugging